zoepje/i-love-web/src/posts/Sprint-15.md

 ## 16 oktober 2024

 ### Directus
-Directus, Kevin.
+Directus, Kevin Lewis.
 Directus is a backend with a UI.
 Kevins developer experiance team (5 people) focuses on education, community engagement and extansions in the marketplace.
 Directus is not truely open source, but operates as if it is.
 How they make money: